vertica/vertica-nodejs/README.md

 ## Support

-vertica-nodejs is free software.
-If you encounter a bug with the library please open an issue on the [GitHub repo](https://github.com/vertica/vertica-nodejs).
+vertica-node-js is free software.
+If you encounter a bug with the library please open an issue on the [GitHub repo](https://github.com/vertica/vertica-node-js).
 If you have questions unanswered by the documentation please open an issue pointing out how the documentation was unclear and we will address it as needed.

 When you open an issue please provide: